 How is the external reviewer chosen?

-Most states use independent review organizations (IROs) accredited by national accreditation bodies.
+Most states use independent review organizations (IROs) accredited by national bodies.
 Reviewer must have appropriate medical expertise and no conflict of interest with UHC.

 File a Parallel Complaint